I collage, paint, and print illustrated series and artist books based on sentimental observations of care, place, and seasons.

 My storytelling and visual styles are rooted in my Polish-American upbringing in New York and travels to Poland.
-Polish folk art traditions, especially paper cuts from the Łowicz region, play an important role in my art practice.
+Polish folk art traditions, especially paper cuts from the Łowicz region, play an important role in my choice of materials, techniques, and formats.

 Paging through a book about folk art from the Łowicz region of Poland.
 Photograph by Mary Nguyen